leonardovida/talent-copilot/USER_FLOWS.md

+# Roadmap

+## Todo

+- Add a 'category' to the job description
+  - This category modifies the type of prompt that is used to parse the skills from the job description itself but also from the CV
+  - So we can focus more on certain 'styles' of jobs and decide what to extract.
+    - Maybe in the future use a toggle to understand how much soft skills vs. hard skills to extract for each job description?
+-

+## User Flows

 This is an API dedicated to offering the backend of a simple website to evaluate CV/resumes using LLMs.

 For now I only have one user flow.